winchestercyclingcharter/winchestercyclingcharter.github.io/charter.md

 ### Winchester Cycling Charter will launch early in 2021

-We are currently offering local organisations the opportunity to become foundation signatories of the Charter.
-Foundation signatories will have their name and logo prominently displayed on our website, in recognition of their leadership in making Winchester a vibrant, sustainable and healthy city.
+We are currently offering local organisations the opportunity to become founding signatories of the Charter.
+Founding signatories will have their name and logo prominently displayed on our website, in recognition of their leadership in making Winchester a vibrant, sustainable and healthy city.
 If this is of interest, please contact us via email at